Architecture¶

 The

-function for one layer accepts adata
+_createor_initfunction for one layer accepts adataparameter.The

-parameter is passed to the layer above during callback invocations.The layer above stashes its layer-specific persistent data in that pointer.
+dataparameter is passed to the layer above during callback invocations.The layer above stashes its layer-specific persistent data in that pointer.
 The layer-specific persistent data usually also has a

-field, populated by that layer’s_create
+datafield, populated by that layer’s_createor_initfunction.

 etc, etc, etc. You get the gist.
 Each layer optionally provides the one above it with a place to store data at init time and makes that data available as a callback parameter.